AGENTX-AE/AGENTX/README.md

 $ python main.py --dataset DATASET_NAME
 ```

-**DATASET_NAME** should follow the dataset naming used in the paper (i.e., the LLM Dataset evaluated in the ISCA submission).
+**DATASET_NAME** should follow the dataset naming used in the paper (i.e., the LLM Dataset evaluated in the MICRO submission).

 ### 3.5 Run AgentX Directly